dragantot93/api-rfq-task/tests/README.md

 You'll need Node.js installed (version 16 or newer should work fine).

 # Install everything
-Go into tests folder
+Go into tests folder and write next commands in CLI

 npm install

-# Download the browsers Playwright needs
 npx playwright install

 You will need .env file in tests folder so make sure to create one and create API_KEY variable with value of your API key

 example - API_KEY=ApiKey you-can-do-it-too

+Without it your tests will not work.

 ## Running the Tests
 Make sure you are in tests folder.